saulpw/visidata/www/docs/viewtsv.md

     import sys
     import vdtui

-Copy `vdtui.py` into your application verbatim.
-It's freely usable under the MIT license, and then you can just import it like this and use it without adding any external dependencies to your project.
+Copy `vdtui.py` into an application verbatim.
+It's freely usable under the MIT license, and then it can just be imported like this and used without adding any external dependencies to the project.

     class TsvSheet(vdtui.Sheet):
         rowtype = 'rows'  # rowdef: tuple of values